HTTPArchive/almanac.httparchive.org/src/content/en/2019/http2.md

   <a href="/static/images/2019/20_HTTP_2/ch20_fig13_what_push_is_used_for.png" class="fig-mobile">
     <img src="/static/images/2019/20_HTTP_2/ch20_fig13_what_push_is_used_for.png" aria-labelledby="fig13-caption" width="600">
   </a>
   <div id="fig13-caption" class="visually-hidden">Pie chart breaking down the percent of asset types that are pushed.
-JavaScript makes up almost half of the assets, then CSS with about a quarter, images about an eigth, and various text-based types making up the rest.</div>
+JavaScript makes up almost half of the assets, then CSS with about a quarter, images about an eighth, and various text-based types making up the rest.</div>
   <figcaption>Figure 13.
 What asset types is push used for?</figcaption>
 </figure>